cbeck88/spirit-po/README.md

 large number of strings, you can assign different textdomains to different translators, to divide up the work.)

 If you do need multiple textdomains, I recommend that you throw together your own mechanism for this.
 For instance, you can hold multiple catalogs in a `std::map`, and provide a function like `dcgettext` which dereferences it, or manage the current textdomain setting yourself.
-Coding this up is basically straightforward.
+Coding this up is straightforward.

 If your program has multiple threads, you can have one such map for each thread, and put it in thread-local storage.
 Or it may be that your main thread needs multiple text domains, but each individual thread uses at most one textdomain, which would make things simpler.